RohaanJohn/RohaanJohn/README.md

 The link to the website: https://chatgptapi.up.railway.app/accounts/ask

 ## - AlphaTrip
 AlphaTrip is a travel website made using Django.
-This dynamic website is deployed using Heroku.
+This dynamic website is deployed using railway.app.

 The link to the website: https://thealphatrip.up.railway.app